DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim 1-3, 5-7 and 11-14 are rejected under 35 U.S.C.
-103 as being unpatentable over Bierhuizen et al. (US20180239146) in view of Tohara et al. (US20200192079).
+Claims 1-3, 5-7, 12 and 14 are rejected under 35 U.S.C.
+103 as being unpatentable over Bierhuizen et al. (US20180239146) in view of Tohara et al. (US20200192079) and Toyama (JP2018054818A, English translation attached).

-wherein the observation optical system includes a cemented lens (Bierhuizen, fig.9, paragraph [0139], one or more transparent lenses 904 coatings).
+wherein the observation optical system includes a cemented lens (Bierhuizen, fig. 9, paragraph [0139], one or more transparent lenses 904 coatings),

 But Bierhuizen does not explicitly teach wherein the cemented lens consisting of a negative lens and a positive lens disposed on the observation side of the negative lens.

-However, Tohara teaches the analogous image display (Tohara, abstract, provided is an image display device that can reduce deterioration in image quality in a peripheral portion of an eyepiece optical system, includes an eyepiece optical system having a polarization element and guiding light from an image display element toward eyeballs of an observer), and further teaches wherein the cemented lens (Tohara, figs.1-7, a first exemplary embodiment, lens 104+Lens 105) consisting of a negative lens (lens 105, see paragraph [0039], data of table 1, and fig.4, the lens 105 is negative lens) and a positive lens ((lens 104, see paragraph [0039], data of table 1, and fig.4, the lens 104 is positive lens) disposed on the observation side (fig.4, eye 102) of the negative lens (lens 105).
+However, Tohara teaches the analogous image display (Tohara, abstract, provided is an image display device that can reduce deterioration in image quality in a peripheral portion of an eyepiece optical system, includes an eyepiece optical system having a polarization element and guiding light from an image display element toward eyeballs of an observer), and further teaches wherein the cemented lens (Tohara, figs. 1-7, a first exemplary embodiment, lens 104+Lens 105) consisting of a negative lens (lens 105, see paragraph [0039], data of table 1, and fig. 4, the lens 105 is negative lens) and a positive lens (lens 104, see paragraph [0039], data of table 1, and fig. 4, the lens 104 is positive lens) disposed on the observation side (fig. 4, eye 102) of the negative lens (lens 105).

 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the apparatus of Bierhuizen to have the cemented lens consisting of a negative lens and a positive lens disposed on the observation side of the negative lens as taught by Tohara for the purpose to reduce the birefringence, since the birefringence of a glass lens is very small, high-quality image observation is enabled (Tohara, paragraph [0058]).

-However, Bierhuizen of fig.19B teaches wherein the half-transmissive reflective surface (Bierhuizen, fig.19B, stack assembly 1932) has a concave surface on the observation side (see Bierhuizen, fig19B, stack assembly 1932 has a concave surface on the eye 1910).
+However, Bierhuizen of fig. 19B teaches wherein the half-transmissive reflective surface (Bierhuizen, fig. 19B, stack assembly 1932) has a concave surface on the observation side (see Bierhuizen, fig. 19B, stack assembly 1932 has a concave surface on the eye 1910).

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the apparatus of Bierhuizen of fig.9 with the specific shape as taught by Bierhuizen of fig.19B for the purpose to achieve improved optical performance of the optical assembly, increase image contrast and/or resolution for the HMD device that houses both assemblies (Bierhuizen, paragraph [0198]).
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the apparatus of Bierhuizen of fig. 9 with the specific shape as taught by Bierhuizen of fig. 19B for the purpose to achieve improved optical performance of the optical assembly, increase image contrast and/or resolution for the HMD device that houses both assemblies (Bierhuizen, paragraph [0198]).

-Response to amendment
+Response to Amendment

 Applicant’s arguments with respect to claims have been considered but are moot because the arguments do not apply to any of the references or portions of the reference being used in the current rejections.